-Analysis | 5 takeaways from Anthony Fauci’s and health officials’ testimony
+Analysis | Six takeaways from Anthony Fauci’s and other health officials’ testimony

 Fauci responded: “Well, I would be very realistic with the chancellor and tell … her that in this case that the idea of having treatments available or a vaccine to facilitate the reentry of students into the fall term would be something that would be a bit of a bridge too far.”

-He didn’t necessarily say schools couldn’t reopen — the question was about having treatments — but his skepticism is notable and suggests a long timetable for successful treatments.
+He didn’t necessarily say schools couldn’t reopen — as he clarified later — but his skepticism is notable and suggests a long timetable for successful treatments.